-More than just a trail ride, the 2017 Make Smoking History Capel 200 DIRT BIKE RALLY is a non-competitive event that offers a full day of quality off road riding on some of the best trails in WA.
+More than just a trail ride, the 2019 Capel 200 Trail Bike Rally is a non-competitive event that offers a full day of quality off road riding on some of the best trails in WA.
 You ride at your own pace and the mix of trails and optional full-on enduro sections mean you can ride it as a casual trail ride or as serious training for your next enduro.

-The main ‘Capel 200 Loop’ is a 65km mixture of 4WD tracks, flowing pine firebreaks and single track trails, with optional ‘Enduro’ sections.
-It’s open to experienced adult riders on road registered or B Class registered trail or enduro bikes.
-Riders can ride the ‘Capel 200 Loop’ in the morning and the afternoon, or just the morning if you want an easier day and then you could still ride the ‘Novice Loop’ in the afternoon.
+is a 70km mixture of 4WD tracks, flowing pine firebreaks and single track trails, with optional ‘Enduro’ sections.
+It’s open to experienced adult riders on A or B Class registered trail or enduro bikes.
+You can ride as many laps as you want, and most riders do 2 or 3 laps.

-For riders who want something more serious there will also be a number of Enduro sections at different point on the main trail loop.
+For riders who want something more serious there will also be a number of Enduro sections at different points on the course.
 The Enduro sections are optional and you only ride them if you want to.
 They’re ‘technical’ and challenging, so if you’ve never ridden in an enduro event give them a go and see how you shape up.

 Click here for the larger more detailed view at Google Maps